Who Said Photography

 Brightening a photo in your editing software is like raising the ISO level of your camera.
 Both methods can lead to noise being more visible.

-If you have taken a shot at recommended shutter speed that relies heavily upon having proper light.
+If you have taken a shot at a recommended shutter speed that relies heavily upon having proper light.
 Normally, using lighting as opposed to lowering ISOs would provide better image quality than trying desperately to brighten the photo using post-processing software.

 What effects does ISO have on a photograph?